-- Alibaba Cloud account AccessKey: The AccessKey provided by each Alibaba Cloud account has full permissions on its resources.
+- AccessKey pair of an Alibaba Cloud account: The AccessKey pair of an Alibaba Cloud account has full permissions on its resources.

-- RAM account AccessKey: A RAM account is generated under the authorization of an Alibaba Cloud account, and the AccessKey of the RAM account has limited operation permissions on specified resources.
+- AccessKey pair of a RAM user: A RAM user is created and authorized by an Alibaba Cloud account.
+The AccessKey pair of a RAM user has limited permissions on specified resources.

 - AccessKey pair of an STS temporary access credential: A temporary access credential generated by STS consists of a security token and a temporary AccessKey pair that includes an AccessKey ID and an AccessKey secret.
 The AccessKey pair of an STS temporary access credential has limited permissions on specified resources within the validity period of the credential.
 The AccessKey pair becomes invalid after the temporary access credential expires.